Ar-zz-duboy/Arduboy/README.md

 Arduboy Library
 ===============
 This library provides Arduboy's core functionality.

 ## Using the Library
 To use the Arduboy library, it must be installed and then included in your project.

+There are two branches.
+The stable branch should be used for developing games.
+The master branch is the development branch, and is experiemental and subject to change.

 ### Install
-Install the library by cloning its repository.
+Install the library by cloning its repository, and switching to the stable branch.
 ```
 $ git clone https://github.com/Arduboy/Arduboy.git
+$ git fetch
+$ git checkout stable
 ```

 #### Where to Install